jasoncorrea56/cs-fundamentals/README.md

    - Deploy only stable (or staged canary)
    - Apply ingress settings for prod

+#### ⚠️ Manual Deploys: Important Branch Requirement

+Manual deploys always execute the workflow code from the branch they are run against.
+If you’re testing CD changes, always run against your feature branch.

 ## Type Inference with MonkeyType

 MonkeyType infers and applies type hints from **runtime traces** collected during test runs.
 It complements `mypy` by filling in missing annotations to speed up strict typing adoption.